Skip to main content

 In the event of a flood, the local authorities and emergency services will provide the principal response at a local level.

+The Department of Housing, Planning and Local Government is designated Lead Government Department for co-ordinating the response to severe weather and flooding crises.
 The Department has undertaken this role in relation to severe weather and flooding crises since 2009.
 During these crises, the National Directorate for Fire and Emergency Management has convened and chaired the “National Emergency Co-ordination Group” on behalf of the Department.

 During periods of severe weather, it is important to obtain the latest information, by listening to the weather information and weather warnings from Met Éireann.

-Visit www.flooding.ie for practical guidance for homeowners and businesses who may be at risk from flooding.
+Visit https://www.floodinfo.ie/plan-prepare-protect/ for practical guidance for homeowners and businesses who may be at risk from flooding.